dkwasniewski9/pokeguesser/README.md

 An application inspired by the game Wordle, but themed around Pokémon, where a new Pokémon is randomly chosen each time, ensuring gameplay variety.

 You can see the application in action here: [PokeGuesser on GitHub Pages](https://dkwasniewski9.github.io/pokeguesser/).
+For presentation purposes, the Pokémon which is the answer is displayed in the console.

 ## Installation and Running